tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 \evt{n} = 1 + \sum_{k=0}^{n} \binom{n}{k}p^kq^{n-k} \evt{n-k},
 $$

 but we're not done yet!
-Don't forget that $\evt{n}$ shows up on both the left hand side and the right hand side, so you'll have to rearrange a little bit:
+Don't forget that $\evt{n}$ shows up on both the left-hand side and the right-hand side, so you'll have to rearrange a little bit:

 $$
 \begin{align}